Let Our Travel Experts Customize a Trip for You

 Arrive at Panama City's Tocumen International Airport and be transferred to your hotel for the night.

-- Day 2: Soberania National Park - Boquete
+- Day 2: Soberania National Park - Panama Canal

-- Day 3: Giant Millenary Querus Tree Hike & Canopy Tour
+- Day 4: Gian Millenary Querus Tree Hike & Canopy Tour

-(This is a 4 hour tour 30 min round trip transportation from Boquete and 3 hours easy hike and 30 min lunch.)
+**This is a 4 hour tour 30 min round trip transportation from Boquete and 3 hours easy hike and 30 min for lunch.

-- Day 5: Travel to Bocas del Toro on Isla Colon
+- Day 5: Boquete - Bocas del Toro - Isla Colon

 Today your Panamanian guide will escort you through the Cordillera de Talamanca mountain range to the charming Caribbean town of Bocas del Toro on Isla Colon.
-Along the way you’ll visit Almirante to witness the impressive engineering work of the Fortuna Dam Bridge.
+(About a 3 hour drive) Along the way you’ll visit Almirante to witness the impressive engineering work of the Fortuna Dam Bridge.
 From there, you'll board a water taxi and navigate through the Bocas archipelago's narrow canals, passing villages and mangroves, arriving in time for lunch.
-The rest of the day is yours to explore this interesting town on your own and soak up the relaxed Afro-Caribbean atmosphere, a Panama travel highlight.
+The rest of the afternoon is free to rest and relax .
 (B)

-Transfer to the Tocumen International Airport for your return flight home or arrange to spend a few more days here, visiting the San Blas Islands, learning about the Kuna Indians, taking a zip-line adventure through the rainforest canopy and more.
+Transfer by boat (30 minutes) to the Bocas airport for your short flight to the domestic airport and transfer to the Tocumen International Airport for your return flight home or arrange to spend a few more days here, visiting the San Blas Islands, learning about the Kuna Indians, taking a zip-line adventure through the rainforest canopy and more.
 We'd be happy to fill extra days with some fascinating Panama vacation extensions.
 (B)

 WeatherWhen to Visit